nickissa/STEGO-WIPP/README.md

 ```
 docker run stegowipp # if stegowipp wasn't used on image name, use the name chosen in the previous step
 ```

+## TODO
+1. Fix resolution to fit 1920 x 1080.
+2. Get working with GPU.